-A sustained, continuous monitoring effort is needed to understand prevalence trends and how prescribed CWD management actions influence those prevalence trends.
+A sustained, continuous monitoring effort will be needed to understand prevalence trends and how prescribed CWD management actions influence prevalence.
 CPW will implement mandatory testing in select herds to ensure reliable prevalence estimates are obtained in addition to voluntary submissions.

-CPW will include deer herds in mandatory testing when those herds have insufficient numbers of voluntary submissions to reliably estimate prevalence for several years or are suspected to have high prevalence or are lacking a reliable baseline prevalence estimate.
+CPW will include deer herds in mandatory testing when they have shown signs of CWD prevalence for several years or herds that are suspected to have high prevalence and are lacking a reliable baseline prevalence estimate.
 Baseline prevalence estimates are important for understanding the rate of change in prevalence over time.
-Herds known to have high prevalence or the longest time interval since having a reliable estimate will be prioritized for mandatory testing.
+Herds known to have high prevalence will be the highest priority for mandatory testing.
 CPW will maximize the number of herds tested statewide with finite resources available; both mule deer and white-tailed deer will be tested for CWD.

 Not all herds will be included in mandatory testing over time.
-If detections of CWD in an infected herd have been low or zero based on a sufficient number of voluntary test submissions or equivalent data, that herd will not be prioritized for mandatory testing.
-In these herds and in herds not known to be infected, other surveillance efforts more appropriate for detecting CWD will be used, including opportunistic testing of live or dead animals suspected to have CWD based on physical appearance or behavior.
+If detections of CWD have been low or zero in a herd, that herd will not be prioritized for mandatory testing.
+Instead, other surveillance efforts more appropriate for detecting CWD will be used, including opportunistic testing of live or dead animals suspected to have CWD based on physical appearance or behavior.
 Free-ranging deer, elk and moose that are symptomatic will be dispatched by CPW personnel and tested for disease.
-CWD-infected cervids are more likely to be killed by vehicles than non-infected animals (Krumm et al. 2005); therefore, CPW will consider how best to sample roadkill for detecting CWD.
-When detections suggest prevalence is at a level of concern and increasing in a herd, it will be prioritized for mandatory testing.
+CWD infected cervids are more likely to be killed by vehicles than non-infected animals; therefore, CPW will consider how best to sample roadkill for detecting CWD.
+When detections suggest prevalence is at a level of concern, that herd may be prioritized for mandatory testing.